 The statue of Prince-elector Frederick III was created in 1688 by the Dutch sculptor Bartholomeus Egger.
 It completes a series of eleven statues of all the Brandenburg electors from the house of Hohenzollern that had been commissioned by Frederick’s predecessor and were displayed in the Alabaster Hall of the Berlin Palace together with the statues of four emperors.
 The statues were created in Amsterdam, with a few exceptions that may hail from Berlin.
 They were displayed in the Alabaster Hall until 1728 and subsequently moved to the White Hall of the Berlin Palace, where they remained even after the hall was remodelled under King Frederick William IV in 1844.
 A further redesign of the hall was undertaken in 1892 by Kaiser Wilhelm II, during which the statues were removed and installed separately in two staircases and two apartments in the Berlin Palace.
 The statues of Electors Joachim Frederick and George William have been missing since 1945.
 All the statues except those of Electors Frederick I and Frederick II, which were installed in the Upper Vestibule, were displayed in the Marble Hall of the New Palace in Potsdam from 1953 onwards.

-International experts, eye witnesses and representatives from the Humboldt Forum will be adressing questions in various conversations.
-They will weave exciting stories and histories from different cultures and epochs, current research results and personal experiences to create surprising and sometimes astounding narratives.
+International experts, eye witnesses and representatives from the Humboldt Forum adressed questions in various conversations.
+They weaved exciting stories and histories from different cultures and epochs, current research results and personal experiences to create surprising and sometimes astounding narratives.